OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

 ### Scenario #3

-We have a MEAN stack application that contains the users list on a UI.
-List of users can be retrieved from the server using a following query:
+We have an application that contains the users' list on a UI with a limit of `200` users per page.
+The users' list is retrieved from the server using the following query: `/api/users?page=1&size=100`.
+An attacker changes the `size` parameter to `200 000`, causing performance issues on the database.
+Meanwhile, the API becomes unresponsive and unable to handle further requests from this or any other clients (aka DoS).

-`/dashboard/users?page=1&size=100`.
-There are limitation on maximum number of users per page (on UI side) - 200 users.
-An attacker changes the size parameter in order to retrieve large number of users, for example 200 000 or more and it causes performance issues.
-For example, load on database increases and it isn't able to handle other requests; on UI side all functionality take more time to proceed because server doesn't return required information from the DB.
-The same scenario might be used to provoke `Integer Overflow` or `Buffer Overflow` errors.
+The same scenario might be used to provoke Integer Overflow or Buffer Overflow errors.

 ## How To Prevent